SeisComP3/seiscomp3/doc/base/installation.rst

-If your distribution is not supported by :command:`install-deps` , install the above packages manually
+If your distribution is not supported by :command:`install-deps` , install the above packages manually:

 :program:`Ubuntu` `version`